2010 (May to August)

 ——————–Batman: Battle for the Cowl #3

-–NOTE: Kate Spencer (Manhunter) becomes Gotham’s new District Attorney (as seen through flashback in the second feature of Batman: Streets of Gotham #1).
+–NOTE: In a flashback from the second feature to Batman: Streets of Gotham #1.
+Kate Spencer (Manhunter) becomes Gotham’s new District Attorney.
 The previous DA was assassinated by Jane Doe during Battle for the Cowl.

 –Batman #687, Part 1

-–NOTE: A global law is declared banning all Kryptonians from Earth.
+–NOTE: In Superman #685.
+A global law is declared banning all Kryptonians from Earth.
 All the Kryptonians (who aren’t already there) decide to move to New Krypton.
-Superman, Power Girl, and Supergirl are among those that decide to leave (as seen in Superman #685).
+Superman, Power Girl, and Supergirl are among those that decide to leave.
 Superman chooses Mon-El, John Henry Irons, and Guardian to serve as his replacements.
 Mon-El joins the newly formed Science Police and uses the secret identity of Clark’s cousin, “Jonathan Kent.”
 Mon-El also begins dating Detective Jamie Harper, who has just transferred to the Metropolis Special Crimes Unit.
 Superman, Superboy, and Mon-El are the only Kryptonians that have a pass to travel freely between Earth and New Krypton.
 Supergirl will illegally return to Earth shortly after moving and go by the secret identity of “Linda Lang.”

-–NOTE: Superman, Wonder Woman, Red Arrow, Red Tornado, and Black Lightning all quit the JLA.
+–NOTE: In Justice League of America Vol. 2 #31 and Justice League: Cry for Justice #1.
+Superman, Wonder Woman, Red Arrow, Red Tornado, and Black Lightning all quit the JLA.
 Superman has moved to New Krypton.
 Wonder Woman has decided to live with her mom on Themyscira.
 Without the “big three” on the roster, Red, Red, and Black don’t want to be a part of the team.
 Feeling defeated by the wave of resignation, Black Canary leaves as well (as seen in Justice League of America Vol. 2 #31).
 Hal Jordan and Ollie Queen then form a more violent, revenge-themed splinter Justice League (as seen in Justice League: Cry for Justice #1) with Starman (Mikaal Tomas), Congorilla, Shazam (actually a scheming Prometheus in disguise), Batwoman, the Atom (Ray Palmer), and Supergirl.
 This team’s primary concern is avenging the deaths of J’onn and Bruce.
 On the other side of the spectrum, John Stewart, eager to keep the old team going strong, leads the main JLA, which consists of only four other members: Zatanna, Vixen, Firestorm, and Dr. Light.

-–NOTE: While fighting gangsters, Batgirl and Spoiler talk about the death of Batman.
+–NOTE: In a flashback from Batgirl Vol. 3 #1—and also referenced in Bruce Wayne: The Road Home – Batgirl #1.
+While fighting gangsters, Batgirl and Spoiler talk about the death of Batman.
 Batgirl says that without Bruce Wayne as the Dark Knight, her mission is meaningless.
-Cassie Cain disrobes and gives her costume to Stephanie (as seen through flashback in Batgirl Vol. 3 #1).
+Cassie Cain disrobes and gives her costume to Stephanie (as seen through flashback from Batgirl Vol. 3 #1).
 Cassie is actually following specific orders from Bruce.
 In the event of his death she is to hand the mantle of Batgirl to Steph and return to Asia, staying in secret contact with Tim.
-(This revelation about Cassie’s orders is from Bruce Wayne: The Road Home – Batgirl #1).
+(This revelation about Cassie’s orders is from Bruce Wayne: The Road Home – Batgirl #1.)

 —Nightwing Vol. 2 #153, Part 2